oddopuscomposer/oddopuscomposer.github.io/_posts/2026-01-02-proc-gen-part-1-names.md

 "Speak of the devil, and they shall appear".
 Perhaps this is due to some king of mathematical logics.
 Demons fear the memory of their possibility of mortality, the layered spells which make up their essence, they have traded in and reformed over centuries, like a ship of Theseus.<d-footnote>https://johntscott.com/wp-content/uploads/2019/02/aes.brute_.force_.work_.factor.argument.pdf</d-footnote>

 <aside><p>A modern computer AES-256 encryption would require billions of years to brute force, not to mention exceptional amount of power required and many replications of the strongest computers currently made. - But if you know the key its easy.
 Also apparently, quantum computers might bea bit of a game changer.</p></aside>
 A true name is the key.
 The mathematical truism of a being is at risk with their true name being known leading to their unmaking.
 Judaism, those who know gods true name would have power over all of the creations, thus the Kabbalah.
 The Ancient Egyptian Book of the Dead is supposed to host the true names of those you meet in your afterlife as a means of controlling them.
 In christianity's Genesis, god tells Adam to name the animals, establishing their subservience to him, while later when Jacob and an angel wrestle (Genesis 32:22-32 and in Hosea), the angel refuses to tell him their name.

 <aside><p>That's right, first post and we are already quoting philosophical feminism, paganistic structures, fantastical existentialism, computer nerdery, and the fucking Bible.
 Goddammit, I don't want to talk about the fucking Bible again</p></aside>

 In some societies of Aboriginal Australians names are an extension of their bodies, to the point that when one dies, all those with that name adopt new ones as it is buried.<d-footnote>McGrath, P. and Phillips, E. (2008), "Australian findings on Aboriginal cultural practices associated with clothing, hair, possessions, and use of name of deceased persons." *International Journal of Nursing Practice*, 14: 57-66. [https://doi.org/10.1111/j.1440-172X.2007.00667.x](https://doi.org/10.1111/j.1440-172X.2007.00667.x)</d-footnote>

-<aside><p>"fragmentary ancient magical text called the Chaldean Oracles of Zoroaster: “Change not the barbarous Names of Evocation for there are sacred Names in every language which are given by God, having in the Sacred Rites a Power Ineffable” (Westcott 57)." -*Game Magic: A Designers Guide to magics systems and practice* p.
-210</p></aside>

 To name something or someone, the act of giving a name, is to impose some power.
 The anime *That Time I was Reincarnated as a Slime* shows this as average monsters have no name, but when named, they transform into stronger versions of themselves.